ryukau/OfflineLimiter/README.md

 It's too heavy.
 [I think we're going to have to take this... *offline*.](https://youtu.be/1RAMRukKqQg?t=25)

+## Known Bug
+When input signal contains sudden amplitude change, limiting might may as output exceeds 0 dB.
+Confirmed on following situation.

+- +5 dB with similar to bass drum sound.
+- +60 dB amplitude blow up.

+Mitigation is to apply limiter again.

+Possible reason is that the amplitude modulation (AM).
+Offline limiter uses extracted amplitude envelope to apply AM in order to limit the amplitude.
+AM produces side-band frequency components.
+Then down-sampling interacts with that components and it results in undesirable peak.
+Therefore, another possible mitigation is to increase the attack time, but I personally don't recommend it.

 ## Build
 Requires C++ compiler with C++20 support.